daattali/beautiful-jekyll/README.md

 There are a few different ways to build a website using Beautiful Jekyll, and this document will go through the simplest one: using a fork on GitHub.
 For most people (including myself!), this easy method is the recommended one.

-> Tip: The more advanced installation methods include either using GitHub Pages with remote themes, or using Ruby gems.
-They provide you with more control, but are only intended for advanced users.
-You can head over to the [advanced installation section]([https://github.com/daattali/beautiful-jekyll#the-harder-way-for-advanced-users](https://beautifuljekyll.com/getstarted/#install-steps-hard)), but I suggest you still read through the easy method first.
+Even if you choose to use one of the advanced installation methods, I still suggest you read through the easy method first.

 ## The easy way (recommended!)